Diatom

 CLEARLY DEFINED SPECS

-For components with more complicated functionality I went in depth to define and demonstrate all characteristics and behaviors.
-In the example below for a 3D slideshow component, I outlined the function, anatomy, assets, styles, motion, mobile experience, and edge cases.
-Included are visual diagrams as well as example CSS and alt text for assets.
+For components with more complexity I went in depth to define and demonstrate all characteristics and behaviors.
+In this example for a 3D slideshow component, I had outlined the function, anatomy, assets, styles, motion, mobile experience, and edge cases.
+Included were visual diagrams as well as example CSS and alt text for assets.

 An example of a spec for component motion with visuals and written details